 Six-page Tip Sheet explaining how prescription drugs, medicines and immunizations might be covered under Medicare Part B, Medicare Advantage plans (Part C) or Medicare Part D (the drug plan for seniors).
 Includes guidelines for cancer drugs, injectibles and IV drugs.
 Generally, Part A (hospital insurance) does not cover outpatient drugs.
 Publication 11315-P revised October 2018

 Find monthly premium cost and annual deductibles for 2019 Medicare Prescription Drug Plans (Part D) in Indiana.
 Health insurance plans listed in alphabetical order in a 2-page PDF called Complete list of Medicare Prescription Plans in Indiana.
 Monthly premiums for 2019 range from $15.50 (Wellcare) to $91.90 (Anthem).
 Annual deductible ranged from 0 to $415.
 From In.gov, updated Jan.
 8, 2019

 CMS announced the standard Medicare Part B monthly premium will be $144.60 (up $9.10) in 2020 for most recipients ($1,735 per year), with a $198 deductible (up $13).
 Both the premiums and deductible are up about 7%.
-High income seniors will pay between $189.60 and $460.50 per month.
-CMS says about 5% of Medicare beneficiaries pay the high-income premiums for Part B. Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and other items.
-The Medicare Part A hospital insurance deductible will rise $24 to $1364.
-Released Oct.
-12, 2018
+High income seniors will pay between $202.40 and $491.60 per month.
+CMS says about 7% of Medicare beneficiaries pay the high-income premiums for Part B. Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and other items.
+The Medicare Part A hospital insurance deductible will rise $44 (about 3%) to $1,408.
+Released Nov.
+8, 2019.

 Based on the bids submitted by Part D Medicare prescription drug plans, CMS estimates that the average monthly premium that beneficiaries will pay for standard Part D coverage in 2020 will be $30.00, a decline of $2.50 per month from 2019.
 Reported July 2019.